jat9292/fhe-cfmm/README.md

 ```

 In this test, first two EncryptedERC20, TokenA and TokenB, will be minted and distributed to Alice, Bob and Carol.
 Then
 Alice will deploy a UniswapV2-like pool for the tokenA/tokenB and add liquidity to it.
-The pool will be registered as a
-privilieged "Decryptor" for the two tokens by Alice (the tokens owner).
-Then Bob and Carol will pre-approve **both**
+Then Bob and Carol will
-tokens to the Uniswap factory (which also acts as a router in our implementation) not just one of the tokens: indeed,
+pre-approve **both** tokens to the Uniswap factory (which also acts as a router in our implementation) not just one of
-ideally each trader must already own a little bit of both tokens and approve both of the tokens to avoid someone
+the tokens: indeed, ideally each trader must already own a little bit of both tokens and approve both of the tokens to
-guessing the direction of the swap.
-During each swap, both tokens are transfered in **and** out of the pool, even if,
+avoid someone guessing the direction of the swap.
+During each swap, both tokens are transfered in **and** out of the
-almost always in practise, one of the transfered _in_ amounts is null and the other transfered _out_ is also null as we
+pool, even if, almost always in practise, one of the transfered _in_ amounts is null and the other transfered _out_ is
-sell one of the tokens (transfer _in_ the pool) to buy the other (transferred _out_ of the pool).
-We do this to
+also null as we sell one of the tokens (transfer _in_ the pool) to buy the other (transferred _out_ of the pool).
+We do
-obfuscate the direction of the trade.
+this to obfuscate the direction of the trade.

 At the end of the test, two swaps with encrypted amounts happen and are batched in a singe block, one initated by Bob
 and the other by Carol.